McDonald’s Sauces UK

 Other countries get a wide range of McDonald’s sauces including Honey Mustard, Spicy Buffalo and Creamy Ranch.

 We recently received a selection of sauces from McDonald’s Germany and had some sauces which are available to buy in stores in Canada shipped to us.

 The famous Big Mac Special Sauce has been available in pots in countries such as Canada, Australia and New Zealand.

 Which is your favourite McDonald’s dipping sauce?
-Would you like to be able to get Big Mac Special Sauce in a 25 ml pot?
 Are you still upset McDonald’s stopping using Heinz as their ketchup supplier in 2013?